-The Home consults with parents, carers, healthcare and therapy professionals and most importantly the young person themselves to identify a level of contact most conducive for creating a successful environment in which family relationships can be maintained and strengthened.
+The Home will consult with parents, carers, healthcare and therapy professionals and most importantly the young person themselves to identify a level of contact most conducive for creating a successful environment in which family relationships can be maintained and strengthened.

 The young person will have regular opportunities in Keyworker sessions to discuss their family contact arrangements as well as in regular reviews.
-Recommendations for changing the frequency and method of contacting family and friends are regularly discussed and risk assessed.
+Recommendations for changing the frequency and method of contacting family and friends will regularly be discussed and risk assessed.